0

 To make the monthly payment obligations forever, the asset-backed instruments included in hope GBP need a CAGR of just —%.

 To put it another way, a company that has £100 in assets, owing £— in total payments per year, only needs a —% growth in asset value to be able to make the payments indefinitely.
-Anything above —% enables the company to perpetually grow its balance sheet.
+Anything above —% enables the company to perpetually grow its assets on the balance sheet.

 For the last 50 years, the global money supply has increased by 6.7% per year.